 Save all packaging in case you need to ship the projector.
 Always use the original packaging (or the equivalent) when you need to send the projector to another location.
-See page 65 for transportation instructions.
-If you are moving the projector by hand, consider using an optional carrying case, available as an accessory from Epson (see page 11.)
+See page 87 for transportation instructions.
+(If you are moving the projector by hand, use the carrying case.)